-Based on the Common Core Speaking and Listening Standards, Public Speaking will give students a venue to practice writing and delivering several types of speeches including Introduction, Informative, and Persuasive.
+Based on the Common Core Speaking and Listening Standards, Public Speaking will give students a venue to practice writing and delivering several types of speeches including Introduction Special Occasion/ Social Ritual (Unit 1), Informative (Unit 2), and Persuasive (Unit 3), and Ted Talk, Podcast, or Commencement Speech final project in Unit 4.
 This course is available to all HS students regardless of grade level.
+Prerequisite: N/A Credits: 1.0